kaegeh/DPI911-Project/Defense Evasion/Indicator Blocking - T1054/README.md

 #Splunk Filter

-To detect the technique we demonstrated, one should regularly check and monitor the last time a sensor has been heard from.
+To detect the technique we demonstrated, on the centralized server one should regularly check and monitor the last time a remote sensor has been heard from.